rubankopli/wezterm-dynamic-theme/README.md

 - [Wezterm](https://github.com/wez/wezterm)

 ### Setup
-Setting up the theme should be quick and easy!
+Setting up the theme is quick and easy!
 1. If you haven't set up your wezterm configuration file already, do so (I reccomend creating it in `~/.config/wezterm/wezterm.lua`) and add at least the following lines from the [quick start guide](https://wezfurlong.org/wezterm/config/files.html):
 ```lua
 -- Pull in the wezterm API